tmitchel/HiggsToTauTau/README.md

 [![pipeline status](https://gitlab.cern.ch/KState-HEP-HTT/ltau_analyzers/badges/master/pipeline.svg)](https://gitlab.cern.ch/KState-HEP-HTT/ltau_analyzers/commits/master)

 This code is used for the study of a Higgs boson decaying to a pair of tau leptons.
-The repository includes four analyzers, corresponding to the four final states being studied: electron-tau (et), muon-tau (mt), tau-tau (tt), and electron-muon (emu).
+The repository includes analyzers, corresponding to the final states being studied: electron-tau (et), muon-tau (mt), and electron-muon (emu).

 ##### Table of Contents
 [Organization](#organization) <br/>